DebjitSTAT2025/Placement-Done-Not-Done--Based-on-the-CGPA/README.md

-It is project whether placement has done or not done based on CGPA.
+This project is done based on whether placement has done or not done baseed on CGPA and Iq.